JoshDoesStuff/SISR/docs/guides/networked.md

     If you have previously installed SISR on the receiving machine, VIIPER should already be setup correctly and you can skip this step

-VIIPER comes bundled with SISR on Windows, but on Linux it must always be installed as a system service.

-For networked scenarios you will have to run VIIPER on the receiving machine yourself.
+For networked scenarios you will have to install [VIIPER](https://alia5.github.io/VIIPER/) as a background "service".

-Instead of always interacting with the receiving machine yourself, VIIPER can be run as a background service that automatically starts with the system.
+_(VIIPER is used by SISR to emulate controllers!)_

 VIIPER provides [easy to use installation scripts](https://alia5.github.io/VIIPER/stable/getting-started/installation/#automated-install-script) for both Windows and Linux.